Water supply and sanitation in India: Demand-driven approaches in rural water supply

 Most rural water supply schemes in India use a centralised, supply-driven approach, i.e. a government institution designs a project and has it built with little community consultation and no capacity building for the community, often requiring no water fees to be paid for its subsequent operation.
 Since 2002 the Government of India has rolled out at the national level a programme to change the way in which water and sanitation services are supported rural areas.
 The programme, called Swajaldhara, decentralises service delivery responsibility to rural local governments and user groups.
 Under the new approach communities are being consulted and trained, and users agree up-front to pay a tariff that is set at a level sufficiently high to cover operation and maintenance costs.
 It also includes measures to promote sanitation and to improve hygiene behaviour.
 The national programme follows a pilot programme launched in 1999.
+The programme thus marked a shift away from the earlier supply-driven approach, under which projects were designed and implemented largely by government agencies.
+However, the extent to which this shift altered actual control over rural water supply has varied across states.

 According to a 2008 World Bank study in 10 Indian states, Swajaldhara results in lower capital costs, lower administrative costs and better service quality compared to the supply-driven approach.
 In particular, the study found that the average full cost of supply-driven schemes is 38 $/m3 (#expr: To USD 38), while it is only 26 $/m3 for demand-driven schemes.
 These costs include capital, operation and maintenance costs, administrative costs and coping costs incurred by users of malfunctioning systems.
 Coping costs include travelling long distances to obtain water, standing in long queues, storing water and repairing failed systems.
 Among the surveyed systems that were built using supply-driven approach system breakdowns were common, the quantity and quality of water supply were less than foreseen in designs, and 30% of households did not get daily supply in summer.
 The poor functioning of one system sometimes leads to the construction of another system, so that about 30% of households surveyed were served by several systems.
 As of 2008 only about 10% of rural water schemes built in India used a demand-driven approach.
 Since water users have to pay lower or no tariffs under the supply-driven approach, this discourages them to opt for a demand-driven approach, even if the likelihood of the systems operating on a sustainable basis is higher under a demand-driven approach.
+The limited spread of demand-driven schemes also suggests that institutional reform in the sector has been uneven.
+Even where these approaches have been adopted, their success has depended on continued support from higher levels of government and the capacity of local institutions to manage systems over time.